ingvildeb/lsfm_data_processing/docs/registration_hpc_setup.md

 python_executable = "python"
 ```

-The workflow section should usually point to the config in the current project:
+For batch, the workflow section should usually be:

-### For batch

 ```toml
 [workflow]